masonasons/player/readme.md

 quit: Exit.

 #Building
 You will need the following to build Player.
+These can be gotten from Pip. pip install packagename

 ##Windows

-*setuptools
+setuptools

-*py2exe
+py2exe

 type setup.py py2exe

 ##mac

-*setuptools
+setuptools

-*py2app
+py2app

 Type setup.py py2app